 - The Miko Institute in Sengoku Rance.
 However, you can actually declare war on it.

 - The War Room in Advance Wars: Days of Ruin.
 It's even pointed out during one mission by two COs from opposing sides.

 - In Suikoden III, Thomas decides to establish Budehuc Castle as a truce zone so that everyone can visit freely, revitalizing the neglected property.
 Eventually, it becomes the player's home base.

-- Every Trauma Inn is one of these in the original Majesty, but the in-game effect is minimal except in multiplayer.
+- In the original Majesty, every Trauma Inn is one of these, but the in-game effect is minimal except in multiplayer.

 - The Magic Kingdom from Erfworld.